The Ultimate Guide to Ice Skating Around Philadelphia

 220 Holland Avenue, Ardmore

 Back in 2014, we named this rink as the best place to ice skate — and it’s still easy to see why.
 The Philadelphia Skating Club and Humane Society, which claims to be America’s first skating club, is a pristine rink that stays true to its ice-skating roots.
-Not only does this rink offer public skating, but they also sell UGGs in their skate shop.
 You can become a member or check here for their public skate hours.
 Admission is $10 and $5 for the skate rental.

 Premier Orthopaedics IceWorks